kavezo/ZipZap/README.md

 You only need to do this once.
 (Although if you ever run setupServer.bat again, you'll have to repeat step 3.)

 Then, to actually run the server, run startServer.bat.
-A cmd windows should pop up without immediately closing; don't close it until you want to stop the server.
+A cmd window should pop up without immediately closing; don't close it until you want to stop the server.
 That's all.

 #### Alternate installation method

-An alternate method is available, that will run ZipZap in its own self-contained Linux virtual machine.
-This method can be used on both Windows, Mac and Linux.
-For this, you need to download the source code rather than the release.
+An alternate method is available that will run ZipZap in its own self-contained Linux virtual machine.
+This method can be used on Windows, Mac and Linux.
+For this, you will need to download the source code rather than the release.

 You will need to download and install [VirtualBox](https://www.virtualbox.org/) (**be sure and also download and install the VirtualBox Guest Additions**) as well as [Vagrant](https://www.vagrantup.com/).
 Both of these apps are completely